Chiragmanral/Make-Notes/README.md

 - 💾 **Secure Token Management** (Access & Refresh Tokens)
 - 🎨 **Modern Angular UI** with responsive design
 - ☁️ **Full Deployment**: Frontend on Vercel, Backend on Render

 ---

+## 🔐 Session Limitation
+**⚠️ Important: This application supports only one active device/session per user at a time.**

+- When you log in on a **new device (or browser tab), the old session’s refresh token becomes invalid.**

+- This ensures **higher security**, but it also means **you will be logged out automatically from your previous device when logging in somewhere else.**

+---